 Table of Contents

-How Long Do I Have in Reporting a Work Injury in Tucker, Georgia?
+How Long Do I Have to Report a Work Injury in Tucker, Georgia?

 When you sustain a workplace injury that puts you out of work for a week or months, you need to file a workers’ compensation claim.
 But, before you file your claim, you must report your Tucker workplace injury to your employer immediately.